jooapa/jammer/scripts/README.md

 Packaging constraints are enforced:

-- Linux AppImage creation requires a Linux x64 host and `appimagetool` on `PATH`.
+- Linux AppImage creation requires a Linux x64 host.
+The build uses `appimagetool` from `PATH` when available; otherwise it downloads the official x86_64 AppImage into `<output>/tools/` and caches it there.
+The first packaging run therefore needs network access when `appimagetool` is not already installed.
 - Windows installer creation requires Windows and `makensis` on `PATH`.
 - macOS archives require macOS and universal `libbass.dylib`, `libbassmidi.dylib`, and `libbassopus.dylib` under `libs/macos/universal/`.
 BASS AAC is not used on macOS.
 Both